-Measurement objectives to meet regulatory requirements are identified to:
+Measurement objectives to meet regulatory requirements are identified as follows:

-- calculate the total effective dose equivalent (TEDE) to hypothetical maximally exposed members of the public from all complete and applicable pathways; - calculate the effective dose equivalent from airborne particulate emissions (exclusive of radon) to the hypothetical maximally exposed member of the public; - calculate outdoor radon concentrations at the fence line and/or at locations in the vicinity of excavation areas accessible to members of the public; - proactively monitor indoor air for radon progeny concentrations (or equivalent) in occupied or habitable buildings where Ra-226 subsurface concentrations exceed 15 pCi/g; and - determine background values for the parameters of concern at off-site locations.
+- calculate the total effective dose equivalent (TEDE) to hypothetical maximally exposed members of the public from all complete and applicable pathways; - calculate the effective dose equivalent from airborne particulate emissions (exclusive of radon) to the hypothetical maximally exposed member of the public; - calculate outdoor radon concentrations at the fence line and/or at locations in the vicinity of excavation areas accessible to members of the public; - proactively monitor indoor air for radon decay chain isotopes concentrations (or equivalent) in occupied or habitable buildings where Ra-226 subsurface concentrations exceed 15 pCi/g; and - determine background values for the parameters of concern at off-site locations.

-Thermoluminescent dosimeters (TLDs), alpha track detectors (ATDs), and particulate air filters will be used in various combinations at the SLDS to monitor gamma exposure levels, radon, and airborne particulate radionuclide emissions (exclusive of radon).
+TLDs, ATDs, and particulate air filters will be used in various combinations at the SLDS to monitor gamma exposure levels, radon, and airborne particulate radionuclide emissions (exclusive of radon).
 Data from these measurements will be converted into an effective dose equivalent.
 In compliance with regulatory requirements, an annual NESHAP report will be submitted to the USEPA.